ferfeitosa/ferfeitosa.github.io/README.md

 <link rel="stylesheet" type="text/css" href="/css/main.css">

 Welcome to my website.
-I am a Ph.D. candidate in Political Science at the University of Montreal and expect to be in the job market on September 2021.
+I am a Ph.D. candidate in Political Science at the University of Montreal and will be in the job market on September 2021.

 My research focuses on what explains electoral turnout, with a focus on attitudinal factors.